Hot Water Bottle Test For The Outdoors.

 From writing the article, “Bushcraft tips, the hot water bottle.” it grew my interest to see how long the bottle would stay warm for.
 The lead me to, the hot water bottle test.

 I filled boiling water in five different bottle sizes and designs and see how long they would stay warm for.
+The metal bottles have to be single wall (Not insulated.) otherwise they could explode.

 I would have liked to done this test in the woods.
 However, it wasn’t practical for me, as to boil five lots of water bottles and check them every hour, wouldn’t be fun.
 I would rather be foraging, fishing, hunting or doing bushcrafty (Is that an actual word?) stuff.